 Success!
 We see both the LAN and WAN IPs at Site 1, in Router 4’s routing table.

 Now, can the computer at Site 2 ping the computer at Site 1?

 Darn tootin’ we can!

 Thank you so much for reading this post!
-I hope you found it useful, and I hope you’ll download the GNS3 topology to configure it even further.
+I hope you found it useful, and I hope you’ll download the config to get hands-on even further.
 If you found it useful, please make a Facebook/LinkedIn/Twitter post sharing it around.
 The more people that read my blog, the more motivation I have to keep on making more posts!